 He’ll be back in court tomorrow.

 Dane was the driver of the food truck that struck and killed an Ashburn woman and seriously injured three of her family members.
-He is charged with involuntary manslaughter, reckless driving, driving without an operator’s license (repeat offence), driving without insurance and failure to get the vehicle inspected.
+He is charged with involuntary manslaughter, reckless driving, driving without an operator’s license (repeat offense), driving without insurance and failure to get the vehicle inspected.
 The involuntary manslaughter charge carries a maximum sentence of 10 years in prison.

 Dane has also been served with a civil lawsuit seeking $10 million in compensatory damages.